ErnestKid/ernestkid/README.md

 ### Hai.
-My name is Ernest and I'm just somoeone on GitHub.
+My name is Ernest
+I'm just somoeone on GitHub.
 I just make small projects that most likely won't see the light of day lol

 Have a good day!